risawitama/verbose-potato/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.